yigitkonur/claude-cto/README.md

 ### 2. installation options

 > I've laid out a bunch of options here.
 Honestly, if you're on a Mac, installing it with `brew` is probably the easiest and best way to go.
-If not, just use `pip` – it'll handle everything, including the CLI's `/bin` setup.
+If not, `uv` is the new hotness – blazing fast and handles everything including extras.
+Still solid with `pip` too – it'll handle everything, including the CLI's `/bin` setup.
 Docker, I'd say, should be your very last choice.
 And just so you know, Smithery won't help for installing the full service (CLI, server, etc.) – it's just for quickly setting up the MCP integration with Claude Desktop.

 <div align="center">